MIT Orientation Handout | ECTC

 The Medical Information Technology program is an approved program for the Work Ready Scholarship.
 You can earn up to 60 credit hours (FREE TUITION) in an Associate of Applied Science degree plan for 4 semesters!
 Just fill out the FAFSA form.
 The FAFSA is required, even if you do not receive federal financial aid.
 A completed FAFSA takes 7-10 days to fully process.
 Please contact the Financial Aid Office for further details.

 Each semester the ECTC Records Office will send out an email announcement to ALL students about graduation.
 It is crucial that you fill out the appropriate paperwork with the ECTC Records Office or you will NOT receive your degree.
-As you complete certain MIT certificates, the Records Office will automatically issue these to you in your Student Self-Service Center and you will NOT need to apply for them.
-Please check your Student Self-Service Center weekly for important messages coming from various ECTC offices.
+As you complete certain MIT certificates, the Records Office will automatically issue these to you in your Student Self-Service and you will NOT need to apply for them.
+Please check your Student Self-Service weekly for important messages coming from various ECTC offices.

 All MIT advisees should receive a program of study from their advisor, and they are responsible for checking off the classes they have taken and notifying their advisor when they fail a course.
 Students are required to keep the program of study up to date by marking off completed classes then emailing this list to their advisor at advanced registration as verification that they are aware of the courses they have left to complete the program.